balopat/hpstr-jekyll-theme/_posts/2015-12-23-Hacking-up-a-testing-environment-for-jepsen-and-influxdb.md

 tags: [jepsen, influxdb, distributed systems, testing, consistency models]
 ---

-Before the holidays (2 days) I promised myself and my wife that I won’t code during the holidays.
+Before the holidays I promised myself and my wife that I won’t code during the holidays (starting tomorrow).
 So I won’t.
 However, I’m setting up an environment for January on my Mac so they will wait for me when I come back for my next train #CommuteProject: a Jepsen test for InfluxDB!

 My motivation is that I'm genuinely curious in both technologies, I work with InfluxDB at work, and learned so much from the Jepsen articles, that I wanted to try it out.